higherkindness/mu-haskell/docs/docs/README.md

 # Docs for Mu-Haskell

 Mu-Haskell is a set of packages that help you build both servers and clients for (micro)services.
-The main goal of Mu-Haskell is to make you focus on your domain logic, instead of worrying about format and protocol issues.
+The main goal of Mu-Haskell is to allow you to focus on your domain logic, instead of worrying about format and protocol issues.

 * [Introduction]({% link docs/intro.md %})
 * [Schemas]({% link docs/schema.md %})